 - Simon Bonner - Mark recapture methods, wildlife ecology modeling.
 (Joint with Biology.)

 - John Braun - Inference, statistical computing, smoothing techniques, forest fires.
-(Currently on leave at UBC Okanagan.)

 - Charmaine Dean - Longitudinal and life-history analysis, forests, fires, and stochastic models, mapping disease and mortality rates.